 As you lift-and-shift these monolithic applications into monolithic functions, you stand to inherit all the same problems in your code.
 Furthermore, you have no way of figuring out what business capabilities these monolithic functions offer without looking into its code.

-But with single-purposed functions, you can get a quick glimpse of what the user API offers by simply reading the descriptive names for the relevant functions.
+But with single-purpose functions, you can get a quick glimpse of what the user API offers by simply reading the descriptive names for the relevant functions.
 This arrangement makes the actual business capabilities that functions offer much more discoverable.

 - When you implement GraphQL servers.